isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/charts/chart-types.md

 Geospatial visualisations demonstrate distribution across a set parameter, for example, a map.

 Some common geospatial visualisations used are:
-- Geographic heatmap
+- geographic heatmap
-- Choropleth map
+- choropleth map
-- Tile map
+- tile map

 ### Infographics